msheluga/GraphQLAPIDemo/readme.md

             }
         }
     ```
-The AddressIds are exported as a variable ids (lower case is important since it matches the routes)  Note that is now variables are declared in GraphQL, by using the dollar sign More about variables when we reach mutations
+The AddressIds are exported as a variable ids (lower case is important since it matches the routes)  Note that is now variables are declared in GraphQL, by using the dollar sign More about variables when we reach mutations.

 ## Mutations
 Mutations are the way that we edit, add, and delete data.
 Generally a mutation required the defined input, the return type.
 Hot Chocolate uses a specific naming convention in the input and return type variable naming.
 To add a book entry you need to define the input as *xxxxPayLoad*.
 For this example I am using the new C# feature of record to make it easier to define the input objects.